-The State Fair of Texas, held Sept.
-28 through Oct.
-21 in Dallas, has also featured a funnel cake bacon queso burger, a tamale doughnut and deep fried Fruit Loops cereal.
+The State Fair of Texas, held from September to October in Dallas, has also featured a funnel cake bacon queso burger, a tamale doughnut and deep-fried Fruit Loops cereal.
 It’s time to loosen up your belt with the Texas-sized buckle, because there’s no chance you’ll leave this state fair hungry.

 Firecracker Corn On The Cob, Florida State Fair

-The Florida State Fair is one of the earliest fairs in the country (it’s scheduled for Feb.
-7-18), which means you can basically start your fair food tour early next year.
+The Florida State Fair is one of the earliest fairs in the country (it’s usually held in February), which means you can basically start your fair food tour early next year.
 First on the list?
 Firecracker corn on the cob.
 This delicious concoction consists of roasted corn dipped in queso and rolled in spicy cheese puffs.

 If you’re still hungry after that, you’ll definitely want to nosh on the chicken and waffles pizza.
 If you like the savory-sweet combination, you’ll be a big fan of this one.
 We’re talking about pizza topped with fried chicken, bits of waffle, mozzarella and syrup.
 Also on the menu is a deep fried strawberry shortcake, a southern catfish sundae and a banana funnel cake.